 Do I need business internet for better speeds at home?

-Business internet offers similar speeds as residential plans but comes with additional benefits, such as a more stable connection and priority customer support.
+Business internet offers similar speeds to residential plans but comes with additional benefits, such as a more stable connection and priority customer support.
 Business internet may be overkill unless you need guaranteed uptime or symmetrical speeds for heavy tasks like video production or hosting a server.
 For most work-from-home employees, a high-speed residential internet plan is sufficient.

 Can I work from home without Wi-Fi?

 You can connect your computer directly to the router using an Ethernet cable, which is usually more stable than Wi-Fi.
 If you find yourself without internet, you can use a personal hotspot to connect to your mobile data for work.
-This may be slower or come with data limits but can be used for most tasks in a pinch.
+This may be slower or come with data limits, but it can be used for most tasks in a pinch.

 Why is my internet slow during video calls or online meetings?

-Slow internet during video calls is often due to slow upload speeds, network congestion or high bandwidth use by other devices in your home.
-Other factors such as an overloaded router, VPN use or internet slowdowns during peak hours can also affect performance.
+Slow internet during video calls is often due to slow upload speeds, network congestion, or high bandwidth use by other devices in your home.
+Other factors, such as an overloaded router, VPN use, or internet slowdowns during peak hours, can also affect performance.

 How much bandwidth do I need if multiple people are working from home simultaneously?